Starting a compost pile

 The long and the short of it is that starting a compost pile is not without a few hiccups.

-This is an update; the hens have really provided the solution to three invaders in our garden; snails, cutworms and the Mexican bean beetle that completely nailed our green beans for three years in a row.
+This is an update; the hens have really provided the solution to three invaders in our garden; snails, cutworms and the Mexican bean beetle that completely nailed our string beans for three years in a row.
 It is all part of the synergy of green living.

 Potatoes grown in compost